If you've blocked our ad, please consider unblocking it.

 - A large tower looms over the rest of the city.
 This may have been an early version of Sprout Tower in Violet City, or one of the two towers in Ecruteak City.

 The October 1997 edition of Monthly CoroCoro Comic magazine (published in mid-September) carried an advertisement for Space World 97's Mew giveaway event, in which 100,000 players would be given the opportunity to insert their game cartridge into a machine that would upload Mew into an empty slot in their party, provided they'd received the Pokédex.
-The advertisement stated that this Mew could be traded to Pokémon 2, confirming its compatibility with previous titles.
+The advertisement stated that this Mew could be traded to Pokémon 2.

 In October, the November 1997 issue of Monthly CoroCoro Comics showed off three new types of trainers, along with their official art, leaving the editors to speculate on what role they played and what kind of Pokémon they would use.
 These three were Firebreather, Schoolboy, and Lass.